lucasrodes/whatstk/docs/_build/html/_sources/source/community.rst.txt

 =======================

 **whatstk** is a fully open-source project done for and by the community.
-It is primarily developed at sociepy by the `whatstk team <https://gitter.im/whatstk/>`_, with the help of open-source developers.
+It is primarily developed at sociepy by the whatstk team, with the help of open-source developers.

+For library discussions, consider joining `gitter group <https://gitter.im/whatstk/>`_.

 ----